programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

    This is the command you'll run whenever you want to view your website locally.

-   *jekyll serve* tells your computer to run Jekyll *locally*—meaning you'll be able to see what your website will look like in a web browser on your computer, but not anywhere else.
+   *jekyll serve* tells your computer to run Jekyll *locally*—meaning you'll be able to see what your website will look like in a web browser on your computer (aka locally), but not anywhere else.
 Doing something locally means that no one else can see your website yet (your website isn't "live" or "public": no one can type in the URL and see it in their browser).
-This means you can experiment all you want, and only publish your site  for the world to see when it's ready (or once it's ready, experiment locally with new writing, design, etc. and only add these to the public site once you're happy with them!).
+This means you can experiment all you want, and only publish your site for the world to see when it's ready (or once it's ready, experiment locally with new writing, design, etc. and only add these to the public site once you're happy with how they look on the local site!).

-   *--watch* together with *bundle exec* tells Jekyll to watch for changes to the website's files, such as you writing and saving a new blog post, and to include these changes on refreshing your web browser. **An exception to this** is the _config.yml file, which I'll discuss in more detail in the next section (any changes there won't show up until you stop and restart the jekyll process).
+   *--watch* together with *bundle exec* tells Jekyll to watch for changes to the website's files, such as you writing and saving a new blog post or webpage, and to include these changes on refreshing your web browser. **An exception to this** is the _config.yml file, which I'll discuss in more detail in the next section (any changes made there *won't* show up until you stop and restart Jekyll).

 10. After typing in the command in the previous step, you'll notice that the process never finishes.
-Remember how I said on the command line, if you type in anything while the previous command is still processing, you can cause problems?
-Well, Jekyll is now being run from this command line window, so you'll need to open a new command line window if you want to type other commands while your local site is still accessible (see [the section on command line usage above](#section1-4).)
+Remember how on the command line, if you type in anything while the previous command is still processing, you can cause problems?
+Jekyll is now being run from this command line window, so you'll need to open a new command line window if you want to type other commands while your local site is still accessible to you (see [the section on command line usage above](#section1-4).)

     ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-10.png)

-    Reports and error messages caused by changes you make to the files in the website folder will appear in this command line window, and are a good first place to check if something isn't working (e.g. if you let the site run locally long enough at this step, you'll get an error message that the site can't find a favicon image for the site).
+    Reports and error messages caused by changes you make to the files in the website folder will appear in this command line window, and are a good first place to check if something isn't working.

-    To stop running the site locally, press **control-c** (this frees up the command line window for use again).
+11. To stop running the site locally, press **control-c** (this frees up the command line window for use again).
+Just enter `bundle exec jekyll serve --watch` again to start running the site locally again.

-11. View your site (locally only—i.e. just on the computer you're working on) by visiting **localhost:4000**.
-You'll see your basic Jekyll website:
+12. View your locally-running site by visiting **localhost:4000**.
+You'll see a basic Jekyll website with boilerplate text:

     ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-11.png)